 It’s a misty Friday morning when I open up the curtains of our hotel in Kufstein.
 Today we’ll start a short hut-tour in Austria, which means that sunny weather is always better than mist.
 We get dressed, pack our last gear and head over downstairs for breakfast.
 At 09.00 we are being picked up at reception by our guide Harold, also known as Hiking Harry, who will take us on a two day trek in Austria’s Kaisertal, a great hiking tour for hikers new to this sort of trekkings and those who have minimal mountain hiking experience.

 The Kaisertal is a relatively unknown valley in Austria.
 When I mention Kufstein or Der Wilder Kaiser those names may ring a a bell.
 The Kaisertal is located at the north face of the Kaiser Mountains, one of Austria’s finest mountain ranges if you ask me.
 Our trek starts in the village of Kufstein, just across the border with Germany.
 After we said good morning to Harry, it’s time to check out of the hotel and walk over to the Kaiserlift.
 This recently renovated gondola will take us up to 1.200 meters, making the way up a bit easier than walking.
 By now, the sun is trying to take over the mist and once we arrive at the mountain station of the Kaiserlift we can see the Kaiser Mountains right in front of us.
 Most of the peaks are still in the clouds but it’s impressive nonetheless.
-The highest peak of this range is the Ellmauerhalt at 2.344 meters, which Martijn climbed with his a friends a couple of years before, you can see their movie here.
+The highest peak of this range is the Ellmauerhalt at 2.344 meters.

 This weekend is however not about climbing, but about hiking through Austria’s nature.
 From the Kaiserlift we will head for today’s first destination: the Gamskogel.
 The hike over takes us mostly through the woods.
 The trail goes up and down and in the mean while Harry tells us that he has been coming here since he was a kid and that it’s one of the best hikes in the area.
 Lucky us!
 Along the way we can hear the familiar sound of the cow bells.
 Ever since I was a little kid, we went to Austria with our family and hearing those cow bells reminds me of the good times we had.